 A component of the NWPGA is to transfer wastewater from the Marsden Park wastewater pumping station to the existing Riverstone Carrier via a twin pressure main.
-Installation of this pipeline was critical as the Marsden Park wastewater pumping station was previously reliant on temporary wastewater services.
-The proposed pipeline location involved crossing Eastern Creek, and required a highly skilled panel HDD contractor.
-UEA was engaged to complete this technical aspect of the project, proposing to drill the twin 450mm wastewater pipes approximately 450 metres long beneath Eastern Creek and known aboriginal sensitive areas.
+The installation of this pipeline was critical as the Marsden Park wastewater pumping station was previously reliant on temporary wastewater services.
+The proposed pipeline location involved crossing Eastern Creek, and UEA was engaged to complete this technical aspect of the project.

-Trenchless construction methods, namely horizontal directional drilling, was used to install the wastewater pipeline to avoid impacts to sensitive environmental features, such as road infrastructure crossing, creek crossings and known heritage sites.
-Activities associated with trenchless construction techniques included the establishment of the drill launch site, drill reception site and pipe laydown area.
+Horizontal directional drilling was used to install the wastewater pipeline in order to avoid impacts to sensitive environmental features, such as road infrastructure crossing, creek crossings and known heritage sites.
+Activities associated with the HDD scope included the establishment of the drill launch site, drill reception site and pipe laydown area.
 These areas contained the drilling rig and associated equipment and vehicles, site sheds, and materials storage.
 The drill reception site also required an area the length of the drill run to string the pipe out prior to the installation.

 Both underbores involved the installation of 450mm diameter PN20 SDR9 HDPE pipe, parallel to each other in mixed ground conditions of clay and shale.
 As the site was located adjacent to a floodwater detention basin, the works limited access to site during wet weather events and also the ability to weld and string both pipelines for installation.